-In October, Explorer’s Club scientists tested a variety of new technologies at Jules Undersea Lodge in Key Largo.
+In October, The Explorers Club scientists tested a variety of new technologies at Jules Undersea Lodge in Key Largo.
 Among the researchers was mission specialist Kyle Foster, an image scientist from North Virginia, who’s trying to help people see coral reefs in a whole new way.

 Foster studies images, working with different camera systems on airplanes and satellites to view different things in the world.
 The field is called “remote sensing” and includes technology like radar and infrared.
 Basically, light that we see is made up of colors.
 Foster studies the light reflected off an object, breaking it down into those different component colors.
 The specific colors and intensities reflected back tell him about the composition of the thing that is reflecting the light.

 While Foster specializes on remote images traveling through the air, during this mission, he pushed his boundaries into another medium – underwater imaging.
 “Corals are at risk,” he said.
 “There’s a lot of different things changing in the environment they live in – rising temperatures, ocean acidification, pollutants – that can cause coral bleaching.”

 In a world with so many local and regional stressors affecting reef health, Foster realized he could apply the science from his field to the underwater world.
 “In order to maintain good stewardship of our oceans and to protect them for all to enjoy in perpetuity, we need to constantly monitor the health of our reefs,” said Foster.
 But, what one scientist has the time or funding for that?
 Foster didn’t, so he came up with the idea to use citizen-scientists as “eyes in the water,” helping coral biologists study the reefs.
 “Lots of people are diving to visit these reefs already and they have GoPros,” he says.
 “Not a lot of them have underwater spectrometers, so what I designed and am testing is a low-cost underwater spectrometer that attaches to their GoPro.”